+Vehicle Replacement

-- 15 Vehicle Replacement - 16 The Vehicle Replacement project was under budget due to the delayed delivery of a large vehicle.
+16 The Vehicle Replacement project was under budget due to the delayed delivery of a large vehicle.

-1 Operations Technology Systems Workflow 2 The Operations Technology Systems Workflow project, including a mobile workforce technology solution 3 and an inventory management technology solution was planned, but it was decided to not proceed in 4 order to focus on higher priority projects.
-5 6 Internal Technology Development 7 The Operations Technology Systems Workflow project, originally included a mobile workforce technology 8 solution and an inventory management technology solution that included changes to SAP.
-However, a 9 narrower project scope was implemented in order to focus on higher priority projects.
-10 11 SCADA / ODS / OMS / GIS 12 The planned Outage Management System project was delayed, because it was decided to obtain a better assessment before moving forward with the project.
-13 14 15 2014 Total Budget vs. Actual: variance -\$1,936,000; -29.6% 16 Bluewater's 2014 capital expenditures totalled \$4,754,822, which was \$1,776,063 less than the budget of 17 \$6,530,885.
-The 2014 expenditures below budget can mainly be attributed General Plant category, 18 including the delayed delivery of a large vehicle.
-19 20 2015 Budget vs. 2015 Actual 21 22 2015 System Access: variance \$561,000; 58.6% 23 24 Table 45: 2015 System Access Expenditures (\$'000)
+- 1 Operations Technology Systems Workflow - 2 The Operations Technology Systems Workflow project, including a mobile workforce technology solution - 3 and an inventory management technology solution was planned, but it was decided to not proceed in - 4 order to focus on higher priority projects.

+6 Internal Technology Development

+- 7 The Operations Technology Systems Workflow project, originally included a mobile workforce technology - 8 solution and an inventory management technology solution that included changes to SAP.
+However, a - 9 narrower project scope was implemented in order to focus on higher priority projects.

+SCADA / ODS / OMS / GIS

+- 12 The planned Outage Management System project was delayed, because it was decided to obtain a better - assessment before moving forward with the project.

+- 2014 Total Budget vs. Actual: variance -\$1,936,000; -29.6% - 16 Bluewater's 2014 capital expenditures totalled \$4,754,822, which was \$1,776,063 less than the budget of - 17 \$6,530,885.
+The 2014 expenditures below budget can mainly be attributed General Plant category, - including the delayed delivery of a large vehicle.

+2015 System Access: variance \$561,000; 58.6%

-Project Project 2015 Budget 2015 Actual Variance ID M7 0 Smart Meter Replacement ESA 553 553 Miscellaneous (3 projects, each with variances less than the materiality 958 966 8 threshold) Total 958 1,519 561
+Project ID Project 2015 Budget 2015 Actual Variance M7 Smart Meter Replacement ESA 0 553 553 Miscellaneous (3 projects, each with variances less than the materiality threshold) 958 966 8 Total 958 1,519 561

 1 In 2015, \$958,000 was budgeted in the System Access category, and actual expenditures totalled 2 \$1,519,331.
 The variance was \$561,331.

-4 Smart Meter Replacement ESA

-In January of 2015, The Electrical Safety Authority announced a mandatory recall of all remote-disconnect meters in Ontario.
-Below are excerpts from their report entitled Electrical Safety Authority Meter Safety Due Diligence Review Conclusions & Recommendations July, 2015:

-9 "On August 6, 2014, the Electrical Safety Authority (ESA) launched a due diligence review of meter 10 safety incidents after reports of meter fire incidents in Saskatchewan.
-The objective of the review 11 was to determine whether there were potential electrical safety issues for Ontario relating to the 12 events that had occurred in Saskatchewan.

-In January, 2015, while the review process was still underway, ESA staff reached the conclusion that there was a meter model in use in Ontario - the Sensus 3.2 with remote disconnect - which shared the same interior component design as the meter used in Saskatchewan.
-The independent engineer's report in Saskatchewan concluded that design made it susceptible to arcing if water or other contaminants got into the meter and this created a safety risk.

-20 On January 22, 2015, ESA ordered Ontario's Local Distribution Companies (LDCs) to remove from 21 service all Sensus 3.2 with remote disconnect meters.
+3 Smart Meter Replacement ESA 4 In January of 2015, The Electrical Safety Authority announced a mandatory recall of all remote-disconnect 5 6 meters in Ontario.
+Below are excerpts from their report entitled Electrical Safety Authority Meter Safety 7 Due Diligence Review Conclusions & Recommendations July, 2015: 8 9 "On August 6, 2014, the Electrical Safety Authority (ESA) launched a due diligence review of meter 10 safety incidents after reports of meter fire incidents in Saskatchewan.
+The objective of the review was to determine whether there were potential electrical safety issues for Ontario relating to the 11 12 events that had occurred in Saskatchewan.
+13 14 In January, 2015, while the review process was still underway, ESA staff reached the conclusion 15 that there was a meter model in use in Ontario - the Sensus 3.2 with remote disconnect - which 16 shared the same interior component design as the meter used in Saskatchewan.
+The independent 17 engineer's report in Saskatchewan concluded that design made it susceptible to arcing if water or 18 other contaminants got into the meter and this created a safety risk.
+19 On January 22, 2015, ESA ordered Ontario's Local Distribution Companies (LDCs) to remove from 20 21 service all Sensus 3.2 with remote disconnect meters.
 The LDCs completed those removals by 22 May, 2015."

-Bluewater had approximately 3,500 of these meters installed.
-The recall was unexpected, meaning Bluewater had not budgeted for the expense of materials and labour to replace them.
-As well, the ESA mandated a short timeframe to remove these meters from service so Bluewater had to bring staff in from other utilities and contract agencies to meet the deadlines.
-As such, Bluewater spent \$553,048, which was not budgeted for.
+23 24 Bluewater had approximately 3,500 of these meters installed.
+The recall was unexpected, meaning 25 Bluewater had not budgeted for the expense of materials and labour to replace them.
+As well, the ESA 26 mandated a short timeframe to remove these meters from service so Bluewater had to bring staff in from 27 other utilities and contract agencies to meet the deadlines.
+As such, Bluewater spent \$553,048, which was 28 not budgeted for.
+29 30

-1 2015 System Renewal: variance \$846,000; 34.1%
+2015 System Renewal: variance \$846,000; 34.1%